ABOUT FIA WORLD ENDURANCE CHAMPIONSHIP.

 A CHALLENGE OF SPEED

-This is the very top class of the WEC— the class in which the TOYOTA TS050 HYBRID competes.
-The regulation for LMP1 has undergone significant change for the 2016 season.
+This is the very top class of the WEC in which the TS050 HYBRID competes.
 It is split into two classes.
-One is LMP1 (Non Hybrid) for privateer non-hybrids with a minimum weight of 855kg.
-The other is LMP1-H (Hybrid) for manufacturers' works hybrid-powered cars with Energy Recovery System (ERS) and with a minimum weight of 875kg.
+One is LM P1-H (Hybrid) for manufacturers' works hybrid-powered cars with Energy Recovery System (ERS) and with a minimum weight of 875kg.
+The other is LM P1 (Non Hybrid) for privateer non-hybrids.
 Both of them must be closed cockpit, and the maximum width is 1,900mm.
 Engine capacity is not subject to restrictions; instead, there is limitation on energy consumption and fuel flow.
-Fuel tanks for petrol engine LMP1 are 67.4 liters, and LMP1-H are 62.5 liters.
-Fuel tanks for diesel engine LMP1 are 53.7 liters, and LMP1-H are 49.9 liters.
 No Bronze drivers are permitted to enter in this class.